Sustainability of Digital Formats

 Disclosure

 Fully documented.
-PDF was developed by Adobe Systems Incorporated, which makes the specification available openly and at no charge.
-Several subtypes of this proprietary format have been adopted as international standards by ISO.
-These include PDF/X (ISO 15930), PDF/A (ISO 19005), and PDF version 1.7 (ISO 32000-1:2008).
+Many members of the PDF family of formats were developed by Adobe Systems Incorporated, which made the specifications available openly and at no charge.
+Several members of the family have been adopted as ISO international standards, e.g,.
+PDF/X (ISO 15930), PDF/A (ISO 19005), and PDF version 1.7 (ISO 32000-1:2008).
+These standards are available for sale, primarily through national standards bodies and approved agents.
+Additional information about specifications and standardization is provided in the format descriptions for several of the subtypes.

 Licensing and patents